bhavesh1334/CodeDaddies_list/README.md

 # CodeDaddies_list
-Its a clone of craiglist
+Its a clone of craiglist,
+made with django.